-Note that the annual salary (also referred to as direct salary or institutional base salary) that an individual may be reimbursed from a CPRIT award for FY 2024 is limited to a maximum of \$200,000.
-In other words, an individual may request salary proportional to the percent of effort up to a maximum of \$200,000.
+Note that the maximum annual salary (also referred to as direct salary or institutional base salary) that may be requested under a CPRIT award for fiscal year 2026 (FY 26) is \$225,000; CPRIT's FY 26 is from September 1, 2025, through August 31, 2026.
 Salary does not include fringe benefits and/or facilities and administrative costs, also referred to as indirect costs.
 An individual's institutional base salary is the annual compensation that the applicant organization pays for an individual's appointment, whether that individual's time is spent on research, teaching, patient care, or other activities.
 Base salary excludes any income that an individual may be permitted to earn outside of his or her duties to the applicant organization.

-Note: In the event of insufficient funds, specific recruitment categories may be eliminated (example REI/RRS/RFTTFM) and nominations for specific categories may be closed for the remaining cycles of the fiscal year.
-Additionally, depending on the availability of funds, review cycles may be reduced, and/or the number of applications per institution may be capped, and recommended nominations submitted in response to this Request for Applications (RFA) during the current receipt period may be announced and awarded either in the current fiscal year (prior to August 31, 2024) or in the first quarter of the next fiscal year (starting September 1, 2024).
+Note: In the event of insufficient funds, specific recruitment categories may be eliminated (example: REI/RRS/RFTTFM) and nominations for those categories closed for the remaining cycles of the fiscal year.
+Additionally, depending on the availability of funds, review cycles may be reduced, and/or the number of applications per institution capped.
+Recommended nominations submitted in response to this Request for Applications (RFA) during the current receipt period may be announced and awarded either in the current fiscal year (prior to August 31, 2026) or in the first quarter of the next fiscal year (starting September 1, 2026).